-The Internal Medicine Service at the Cummings School's Foster Hospital for Small Animals is led by faculty who are board-certified in the American College of Veterinary Internal Medicine.
-Supporting them are trained technicians, interns, residents, students and staff within a state-of-the-art facility for providing diagnosis and advanced patient care.
+Dr. Daniela Bedenice, Dr. Melissa Mazan, Dr. Nick Frank, and Dr. Alisha M Gruntman lead the Internal Medicine Service, a division of the Hospital for Large Animals at Cummings Veterinary Medical Center, and are all board certified by the American College of Veterinary Internal Medicine.
+In addition, Dr. Bedenice is the only board-certified specialist in Large Animal Emergency and Critical Care in New England.
+Supporting the faculty clinicians are trained technicians, interns, residents, students and staff within a state-of-the-art facility for providing diagnosis and advanced patient care.

 The Internal Medicine Service works hand-in-hand with board certified, on-site radiologists, pathologists, ophthalmologists, cardiologists, and dermatologists to offer the best possible care under one roof in diagnostics, therapeutics, and intensive care management for large animals.
 Equine patients—approximately 90 percent of the caseload—range from performance animals to beloved pets, from newborn foals to geriatric horses.
 Most of the non-equine patients seen at the Hospital for Large Animals—camelids (alpacas and llamas), small ruminants (such as sheep and goats), and pigs—tend to be companion rather than production animals.

 Typical issues of the internal organ systems treated by the Internal Medicine Service include:

 - Respiratory (pneumonia)